How To Help A Gambling Addict

 What Is Gambling Addiction?

 At QuitGamble.com, we believe pain is the cause of addiction.
 We use ‘pain’ as a collective for all the feelings and experiences we don’t want to have, like loneliness, boredom, stress, anxiety, lack of self-belief, etc. Drugs, alcohol, and gambling can be ways to escape the pain.
 It’s the escape that is addictive.

 We believe there is an upside to addiction.
 Perhaps you have experienced the relief alcohol can give.
 For gamblers, gambling can have a similar effect.
 (Perhaps that explains why it’s so hard to quit gambling.)
 Addiction is the brain’s defense mechanism against pain.
 For a compulsive gambler, that defense is gambling.

 Our definition of gambling addiction:

 Remember the definition of gambling addiction when you read about all the shitty things addicts can do to “feed” their addiction.
-A compulsive gambler is not a bad person; they are just doing their best to escape their pain.
+A compulsive gambler is not bad; they just do their best to escape their pain.

 20-30% of people who gamble weekly show signs of problematic gambling behavior .
 At the same time, 2-3% suffer from gambling addiction .
 As a close affected, you might hear arguments about responsible gambling.
 (Both casinos and gambling authorities use the term A LOT) But, as one of our members said: “For a gambling addict, there is nothing like responsible gambling.”
 If you want to read more about responsible gambling, see this article.